stackbuilders/dotenv-hs/README.md

 ## Installation

 In most cases you will just add `dotenv` to your cabal file.
-You can also install the library and executable by invoking `cabal install dotenv`.
+You can also install the library and executable by invoking `stack install dotenv`.

 ## Usage